get on stage at Hoopla!

 A free fun mix of short-form games and scenes, open to anyone to come along to on the night.
 A great place to get some practice on stage whenever you are free.

-A variety of great shows that we feel help expand the UK improv community and improv the diversity of the UK improv scene.
-Regular nights here include Nu Z Land which has increased the number of Black and Asian improvisers in London, Zeal in connection with London Pride to help increase the number of LGBT improvisers, plus Ladyprov and Word of Muff to increase the number of women in improv.
+A variety of great shows to help expand the UK improv community and improv the diversity of the UK improv scene.
+Regular nights here include Do The Right Scene which has increased the number of Black and Asian improvisers in London, Zeal in connection with London Pride to help increase the number of LGBT improvisers, plus Ladyprov and Word of Muff to increase the number of women in improv.